ipfs-inactive/docs/content/guides/examples/api/service/readme.md

 	}
 ```

-Thats just the basic template of code to initiate a default ipfsnode from
+That's just the basic template of code to initiate a default ipfsnode from
 the config in the users `~/.ipfs` directory.

 Next, we are going to build our service.